junglok/tem-docs/docs/relion.rst

 .. note::
   For GPU jobs, note that you **MUST** use **gpuQ** for the "Queue name" field and render correct "number of MPI procs" which is generally total number of processes (# of nodes * # of processes per each node)

-Standard job submission script (for GPGPU use)
+Standard job submission script (for relion 4.0.0 GPGPU use)
 ----------------------------------------------

 .. code-block:: bash